SmartTokenLabs/TokenScript/doc/design_paper.md

 ## Advertisement

 Please join our work at xxx.
-A yellowpaper will be produced to guide implementors to use TBML for their tokens and dapps, but a work in progress is always availble online.
+A yellow paper will be produced to guide implementors to use TBML for their tokens and dapps, but a work in progress is always available online.

 \pagebreak